Modified: June 7, 2023

 You can also download the book for free at the University of Hamburg website:

 Bhikkhu Bodhi will be your lecturer for this course.
-His lectures have been arranged thematically into ten parts and do not go sequentially through the collection.
+His lectures have been arranged thematically into nine parts and do not go sequentially through the collection— until parts 10 and “11” (on YouTube), which do go back and cover all the skipped suttas.

-Look ahead to the next lecture to see what sutta comes next (the first lecture, for example, is “M0001 MN-026 - Ariyapariyesana Sutta - The noble search.mp3” so you know to read MN 26 first).
+Look ahead to the next lecture to see which sutta comes next (the first lecture, for example, is called “M0001 MN-026 - Ariyapariyesana Sutta - The noble search.mp3” so you know to read the 26th discourse first).
 Then follow these steps:

 - Read (or listen to!) the sutta before class.